 By March 1996, ownership had changed once again as Tom Walkinshaw entered the fold after his success in several motorsport categories as a driver and team manager with his own team, Tom Walkinshaw Racing (TWR).

-In addition, Tom Walkinshaw was Technical Director at Benetton when Michael Schumacher won his first Formula One Drivers’ Title in 1994 and was scrutinized when the Enstone outfit were accused of using banned driver aids on the Benetton B194.
+In addition, Tom Walkinshaw was Technical Director at Benetton when Michael Schumacher won his first Formula One Drivers’ Title in 1994.
+He was scrutinized when the Enstone outfit were accused of using banned driver aids on the Benetton B194.

-He then purchased part of the Ligier team from Flavio Briatore in the hope of taking full ownership, but the two were unable to reach an agreement and Walkinshaw walked away and invested in Footwork instead.
+He then purchased part of the Ligier team from Flavio Briatore in the hope of taking full ownership.
+However, the two were unable to reach an agreement and Walkinshaw walked away and invested in Footwork instead.

-For 1997, the team was renamed Arrows Grand Prix International and Walkinshaw decided to start with a clean slate on the driver front, as drafted in 1996 F1 World Champion Damon Hill, who had been ousted from the dominant Williams-Renault team.
+For 1997, the team was renamed Arrows Grand Prix International and Walkinshaw decided to start with a clean slate on the driver front.
+They drafted in 1996 F1 World Champion Damon Hill, who had been ousted from the dominant Williams-Renault team.

-Brazilian pay driver Pedro Diniz was hired and bought in much needed money to help fund the Briton’s services, whilst Germany Jorg Muller acted as the team’s Test driver and Danka were installed as title sponsors.
+Brazilian pay driver Pedro Diniz was hired and bought in much needed money to help fund the Briton’s services.
+Germany’s Jorg Muller acted as the team’s Test driver and Danka were the team’s title sponsors.

-Frank Dernie was responsible for the development of the Arrows A18 and reports at the time reckoned that Arrows could use Volvo engines, as TWR oversaw the Swedish manufacturer’s programme in the British Touring Car Championship.
+Frank Dernie was responsible for the development of the Arrows A18 and reports at the time reckoned that Arrows could use Volvo engines.
+At the time, TWR oversaw the Swedish manufacturer’s programme in the British Touring Car Championship.

-The Japanese power proved to be unreliable with the team having the worse possible start in Melbourne, Australia, when Damon Hill’s Arrows broke down on the way to the grid and unfortunately was a sign of things to come.
+The Japanese power proved to be unreliable with the team having the worse possible start in Melbourne, Australia.
+Damon Hill’s Arrows broke down on the way to the grid and unfortunately was a sign of things to come.

-Neither driver could produce the goods in such a fragile car and it wasn’t until the British Grand Prix in July that Arrows managed to register a point, courtesy of Hill’s sixth place finish.
+Neither driver could produce the goods in such a fragile car.
+It wasn’t until the British Grand Prix in July that Arrows managed to register a point, courtesy of Hill’s sixth place finish.

 Regardless of the breakthrough, Walkinshaw criticized Damon for his underwhelming performances: